batect/batect/docs/content/Privacy.md

 ### How data is collected and stored

-Data is collected as the application runs, and then uploaded to a secure, private GCP account dedicated to storing and processing this information.
+Data is collected as the application runs, and then uploaded to a secure, private GCP project dedicated to storing and processing this information.

 All data is transferred over HTTPS, and encrypted at rest.
 A variety of controls are in place to ensure that raw data is not disclosed publicly.